 Make it personal.
 I say in my voice message “your industry” to make it personal.
 I don’t state a specific industry, just “your” industry.

-Add how you can help his business to pique the prospects interest.
+Add how you can help his business to create curiosity.

 I say “to increase their close rates by 15-30%.”

 AND…I have evidence to back up what I am saying with case studies showing how I improve sales.
 15-30% is low balling.
 My actual numbers are more like 30-48%.
 Why don’t I say that?
 Because until the prospect sees’s the proof, they’ll find 30-48% number hard to believe.

 I back up my claim with proof offering not only valuable insights but the evidence I may be able to help his sales team too.

 “give me 3 minutes, I’ll give you 3 examples of companies I’ve helped.“

 My only goal is to get a call back to set an appointment.
 That should be your only goal too when cold calling.

 RECAP on Powerful Way to Get a Prospect to Call You Back